A link condition for simplicial complexes, and CUB spaces: Applications

 \bthm The Kakimizu complex $MS(L)$, endowed with the standard polyhedral metric, is CUB. \ethm

-As a consequence, one obtain another proof that the Kakimizu is contractible (assuming that it is simply connected).
+As a consequence, one obtains another proof that the Kakimizu is contractible (assuming that it is simply-connected).
 Applying Proposition~\ref{pro:action_CUB_fixed_point}, one also deduces another proof of~\cite[Corollary~1.3]{przytycki_schultens_kakimizu} that for any finite subgroup $G$ of the mapping class group of $E$, there exists a union of pairwise disjoint minimal genus spanning surfaces which is $G$-invariant up to isotopy.

 \bp We will apply Theorem~\ref{thm:main_criterion_type_A_CUB}.
-Since $MS(L)$ is simply connected according to~\cite{schultens_kakimizu}, it is sufficient to check that the star of a vertex is a semilattice.
+Since $MS(L)$ is simply-connected according to~\cite{schultens_kakimizu}, it is sufficient to check that the star of a vertex is a meet-semilattice.

 \mk